In my list of the best meditation chairs, I’ve included all the best meditation seats for you based on your individual needs.

 - Suitable for people with back problems

 3: Buddha Bliss Meditation Chair

-The Friends Of Buddha: Buddha Bliss Meditation Chair was specifically designed to make Satsang (sacred gathering) and retreats more comfortable.
-Naturally, when you are meditating at a retreat you need a good meditation seat, one you can sit in for extended periods of time.
+The Friends Of Buddha was specifically designed to make Satsang (sacred gathering) and retreats more comfortable.
+Naturally, when you are at a retreat, you need an excellent seat, one you can sit in for extended periods.

-It is ideal for people under 5 foot 9 (which sadly means it is not ideal for me, at 5 foot 11).
-If you’re looking for a meditation chair with back support for tall people this might not be ideal.
+It is ideal for people under 5 foot 9 (which sadly means it is not suitable for me, at 5 foot 11).
+If you’re looking for a meditation chair with back support for tall people, this might not be ideal.

-As a bonus, it comes with a small cushion that is firm.
+As a bonus, it comes with a small and firm cushion.

 - Very comfortable for people who are 5 foot 9 and under.